abdelaziz-ashraf/alien_invasion_game/README.md

 appears that moves faster than the previous fleet.
 If any alien hits the player’s ship or reaches the bottom of the screen, the player loses a ship.
 If the player loses three ships, the game ends

+                            **This paragraph from Python Crash Course.**

+>Using this project i learnt how to use PyGame and structure my project, and how to write good and clean code.